Program Overview summer 2020

 Roman Fortress is known for the excavations that took place on the 70s, led by Professor M. Sadek of the University of Guelph, Ontario, Canada.
 Thanks to those works the large building with four towers was discovered, although researchers could not determine when or what might it have been built for.
 In 1973 the excavations were abandoned and 40 years later we return to the site trying, with modern techniques, to understand the reasons that led to the construction of such an exceptional structure and the historical context in which it was made.

-The Excavation Project is licensed by the Directorate General of Culture of the Ministry of Education, Culture and Sports of the Regional Government of Castilla/La Mancha, Spain.
+The Excavation Project is conducted by ArchaeoSpain directors and licensed by the Directorate General of Culture of the Ministry of Education, Culture and Sports of the Regional Government of Castilla/La Mancha, Spain.

 Between the pillars were constructed walls for houses in IVth century AD.
 Walls were constructed forming rooms.
 From 2104 to 2019 we have excavated nine of these rooms.
 Due to the amazing discoveries, like the nails of a complete caliga (military sandal) we will continue investigating this area in.

 In 2017 we have also discovered the main door of the building, located on the south wall.
 In the next campaign we will focus our work on exposing this entry completely.